A topic from the subject of Biochemistry in Chemistry.

 Amino Acids

-Amino acids are the building blocks of proteins and consist of an amino group, a carboxylic acid group, a hydrogen atom, and a side chain.
-The side chain determines the specific properties of each amino acid.
+Amino acids are the building blocks of proteins.
+Each consists of an amino group (-NH2), a carboxylic acid group (-COOH), a hydrogen atom, and a unique side chain (R group).
+The side chain determines the specific properties of each amino acid, influencing its behavior and the protein's overall structure and function.
+There are 20 standard amino acids commonly found in proteins.

 Protein Structure